 The app lets you combine photos, videos, and Live Photos captured by your iPhone into a single template.
 You can even specify video quality.
 If you really like your composition, you can save custom layouts for reuse.
 You can also apply a variety of adjustments to each photo, derived from your Camera Roll, Facebook, Dropbox, or Flickr accounts, add a song from your iTunes library, and share the package directly to social media.

-Diptic isn't free— the app costs $2.99, with additional layouts and texture packs, watermark removal, and more available as in-app purchases for 99 cents each.
+Diptic isn't free— the app costs $2.99 (a desktop Mac version is 99 cents), with additional layouts and texture packs, watermark removal, and more available as in-app purchases for 99 cents each.

 The app provides a full toolbar with edits like Crop, Clarity, Exposure, Color, Vibrance and more.
 You can use images in your camera roll or shoot new images directly in the app.
 A separate Beauty Camera concentrates on creating attractive selfies complete with face slimming, skin softening, and eye enlarging.
 If the free options aren’t enough, in-app purchases let you buy extra packs of filters, stickers, and patterns from $1.99 to $6.99 each, or all packs for $14.99.